lilactown/pyramid/README.md

 recursive querying of many attributes and don't need the full expressive power of datalog, as being a good use case for **autonormal**.

+Another common use case is like a `select-keys` on steroids: the ability to do nested selections on complex maps with nested collections pops up very often in code.
+Autonormal can take any non-normalized map and execute an EQL query on it to handle this.

 ## Project status

 While feature complete, it has not been used in production yet.